Subduction

-Subduction is a geological process in which the oceanic lithosphere and some continental lithosphere is recycled into the Earth's mantle at convergent boundaries.
-Where the oceanic lithosphere of a tectonic plate converges with the less dense lithosphere of a second plate, the heavier plate dives beneath the second plate and sinks into the mantle.
+Subduction is a geological process in which the oceanic lithosphere and some continental lithosphere is recycled into the Earth's mantle at the convergent boundaries between tectonic plates.
+Where one tectonic plate converges with a second plate, the heavier plate dives beneath the other and sinks into the mantle.
 A region where this process occurs is known as a subduction zone, and its surface expression is known as an arc-trench complex.
 The process of subduction has created most of the Earth's continental crust.
 Rates of subduction are typically measured in centimeters per year, with rates of convergence as high as 11 cm/year.

-Subduction is possible because the cold oceanic lithosphere is slightly denser than the underlying asthenosphere, the hot, ductile layer in the upper mantle underlying the cold, rigid lithosphere.
+Subduction is possible because the cold and rigid oceanic lithosphere is slightly denser than the underlying asthenosphere, the hot, ductile layer in the upper mantle.
 Once initiated, stable subduction is driven mostly by the negative buoyancy of the dense subducting lithosphere.
-The slab sinks into the mantle largely under its weight.
+The down-going slab sinks into the mantle largely under its own weight.

-Earthquakes are common along the subduction zone, and fluids released by the subducting plate trigger volcanism in the overriding plate.
+Earthquakes are common along subduction zones, and fluids released by the subducting plate trigger volcanism in the overriding plate.
 If the subducting plate sinks at a shallow angle, the overriding plate develops a belt of deformation characterized by crustal thickening, mountain building, and metamorphism.
 Subduction at a steeper angle is characterized by the formation of back-arc basins.